This article assumes you have:

 This view lets you see interactions between insulin delivery, carb ingestion, and blood glucose levels.

 In the example above, you are seeing data from a Tandem t:slim X2, which includes data from a Dexcom G6 CGM.
-Regardless of your device, your data will look the same in Tidepool — although, we do things a little differently for Medtronic 670G insulin pump data and Tandem t:slim X2 pumps with Control-IQ Technology.
+Regardless of the device, the data will look the same in Tidepool — although, we do things a little differently for Medtronic 670G insulin pump data and Tandem t:slim X2 pumps with Control-IQ Technology.

 2. Navigating dates and times

 There are three ways to get to different dates or times: by date navigation, quick browsing, or time range.

 You can go backward and forward in time by using the date navigation arrows in the header bar.
-The single arrows will move the date by a single day, and the arrow with the line will move you to the end of your data.
+The single arrows will move the date by a single day, and the arrow with the line will move you to the end of the data.

 For faster browsing, you can adjust the visible range of data by using the scroll bar along the bottom of the view.

 If you want to move the time range that is visible a few hours backward or forward, click anywhere in the background of the data field and drag towards the left or right.

-Please note: If you recently uploaded data to Tidepool and do not see your recent data, click "Refresh" in the lower left-hand corner of the page to reload your view.
+Please note: If you recently uploaded data to Tidepool and do not see recent data, click "Refresh" in the lower left-hand corner of the page to reload the view.

 3. Adding notes

-You can create notes to add more context to your diabetes — notes can be about an event, food you ate, or a goal you set at your last visit with your clinician.
+You can create notes to add more context to the diabetes data — notes can be about an event, food you ate, or a goal you set at the last visit with a clinician.
 The note will appear in the timeline next to the Add Note icon, along with notes you enter from Tidepool Mobile.
-You will also see any notes that have been added by those you have invited to view your data in this field.
+You will also see any notes that have been added by those you have invited to view data in this field.